vvverma/vvverma.github.io/usb-register-different-device.md

-# Ipad Pro as a Display Monitor to Pi400-Keyboard Over USB-C
+# Ipad Pro as a Display to Pi400-Keyboard Over USB-C
+{toc:}

 # Requirements